-Many of our Tucson clients choose to have their breasts reconstructed using silicone or saline implants.
+Many of our Tucson clients choose to have their breasts reconstructed using silicone or saline implants like a breast augmentation.
 This procedure can take place at the same time as a mastectomy or at a later date.
 Dr. Larson offers both pre-pectoral and retro-pectoral reconstruction.
 He will help you to choose which of these is right for you.

 If enough breast tissue is present to camouflage your implants, Dr. Larson can simply place them beneath the chest muscle after the cancerous tissue has been removed.
 In this case, you will only need one surgery – which is a substantial perk for many of our Tucson clients.

 However, if a large amount of skin needed to be removed, or you simply want time to heal and process your experience before reconstructing your breasts, your procedure will need to be done in stages.
 First, Dr. Larson will insert a tissue expander in your chest, which is designed to stretch the skin to ensure ample room for the implant.
 This process typically takes about two to six months to complete, at which point you will have another procedure to place the final implants.